ansys/pydpf-core/docs/source/concepts/stepbystep.rst

 To evaluate the data in simulation result files, you specify the data source by defining where the results files are located.

-This example shows how to define the data source:
+This code shows how to define the data source:

 .. code-block:: python